-Recent research has highlighted a role for peptidylarginine deiminases (PADs), a family of calcium activated enzymes that cause post-translational citrullination/deimination of proteins, through irreversible conversion of arginine to citrulline, and are associated with inflammatory and neurodegenerative diseases, including through altered self-epitopes, changes in protein interactions and epigenetic regulation [2], most recently also linked to PD [3-5].
+Recent research has highlighted a role for post-translational citrullination/deimination of proteins caused by peptidylarginine deiminases (PADs) through the irreversible conversion of arginine to citrulline in a Ca2+-catalysed manner.
+The conversion of each arginine to citrulline leads to the loss of one positive charge and mass decrease of 1 Da, which can alter intra- and/or intermolecular protein interactions, modify protein structure and function, or cause protein denaturation depending on the extent of citrullination.
+Citrullination of proteins is associated with inflammatory and neurodegenerative diseases, including through altered self-epitopes, changes in protein interactions and epigenetic regulation [2].
+The elevation of Ca2+ in many pathological processes is well documented and importantly associated with PAD-mediated citrullination in many diseases and has most recently also been linked to PD [3-5].

-PADs are found in 5 isoforms in mammals, show tissue specific expression and vary in preference for target proteins, with some shared targets [6].
-Furthermore, beta sheets and intrinsically disordered proteins are more susceptible to citrullination/deimination and the position of the arginine also plays a role [7,8].
-Importantly, a wide range of cytosolic, cytoskeletal, mitochondrial and nuclear associated proteins can undergo citrullination, leading to their modified functions, including loss of function, new acquired functions and protein moonlighting.
+PADs are found as five isozymes in mammals, in which they show tissue-specific expression and vary in preference for target proteins, with some shared targets [6].
+Furthermore, beta sheets and intrinsically disordered proteins are more susceptible to citrullination/deimination, and the position of the arginine also plays a role.
+Post-translational citrullination also contributes to neo-epitope formation and can increase the antigenic diversity of proteins via changes in primary, secondary and tertiary protein structures.
+This may lead to altered antigen processing, presentation and immune recognition, which can affect downstream signalling pathways [7,8].
+Importantly, a wide range of cytosolic, cytoskeletal, mitochondrial and nuclear-associated proteins can undergo citrullination, leading to their modified functions, including loss of function, newly acquired functions and protein moonlighting.
 PAD2 is considered the most ancestral and ubiquitously expressed PAD isozyme, while all isozymes have been linked to physiological and pathobiological processes [6,8-11].
-The main PAD isozymes studied to date in the brain and in neurodegenerative disorders have been PAD2 and PAD4, including in development and ageing [12], Alzheimer's disease (AD) [13,14], amyotrophic lateral sclerosis (ALS), prion diseases and in multiple sclerosis (MS) [15-21], as well as in acute brain injury [22-25], but importantly recently also highlighted in both human PD brain samples and in PD animal models [4,5,26].
-Roles for PAD3 have been described in CNS regeneration [27], in brain cancer [28,29], in neuronal stem cells [30] and neuronal viral infection [31].
-Understanding of roles for PAD3 in neurodegeneration are limited, but recent research highlighted elevated PAD3 levels in PD post-mortem human brain samples [5] as well as in pre-motor PD rat cortex and hippocampus [4].
-PAD1 has been associated with skin diseases, development, and some cancers [32-35].
-Importantly PAD1 was also recently identified by our group to be elevated in human postmortem PD brain samples of hippocampus and cortex [5].
+The main PAD isozymes studied to date in the brain and in neurodegenerative disorders have been PAD2 and PAD4, including in development and ageing [12], Alzheimer's disease (AD) [13,14], amyotrophic lateral sclerosis (ALS), prion diseases and in multiple sclerosis (MS) [15-21], as well as in acute brain injury [22-25].
+However, importantly, PADs have also recently been highlighted in human PD brain samples, iPSC models and in PD animal models [4,5,26].
+Roles for PAD3 have been described in CNS regeneration [27], in brain cancer [28,29], in neuronal stem cells [30] and in neuronal viral infection [31].
+Although the roles of PAD3 in neurodegeneration remain unclear, recent research highlighted elevated PAD3 levels in PD post-mortem human brain samples [5] as well as in pre-motor PD rat cortex and hippocampus [4].
+PAD1 has been associated with skin diseases, development and some cancers [32-35].
+Importantly, PAD1 was also recently identified by our group to be elevated in human post-mortem PD brain samples of the hippocampus and cortex [5].
 PAD6 is shorter than the other isozymes, shares less sequence homology with the other PAD family members and does not seem to bind calcium, contrary to the other isozymes [36].
-PAD6 has been mainly studied for roles in early embryonic development, oocyte formation and embryo implantation [37,38], and some associations have been made with cancers [39].
-Importantly recent roles for PAD6 in the CNS have been highlighted, including in brains of hypoxia-challenged naked mole-rats [40] and in post-mortem human PD brain samples where PAD6 was detected in the brain vasculature by immunohistochemistry [5].
+PAD6 has mainly been studied for roles in early embryonic development, oocyte formation and embryo implantation [37,38], and some associations have been made with cancers [39].
+Recently, possible roles for PAD6 in the CNS have been highlighted, including in brains of hypoxia-challenged naked mole-rats [40] and in post-mortem human PD brain samples where PAD6 was detected in the brain vasculature by immunohistochemistry [5].